 You may elect to have the total amount of the non-taxable portion of your ASA paid directly to you.

-PERF will withhold 20 percent from your distribution of the pre-tax portion paid to you or to your surviving spouse whether or not the IRS levies a 10 percent penalty.
+PERF will withhold twenty percent (20%) from your distribution of the pre-tax portion paid to you or to your surviving spouse whether or not the IRS imposes a ten percent (10%) penalty.
 Adjustments may be made for payments made to survivors under special circumstances.

 You may be subject to an additional 10 percent federal tax penalty on your ASA if you have not reached the age of 59 1/2 at the time of your distribution.